-Because they have some of the most asynchronous development, the youngest gifted students can be the most vulnerable.
-When their gifts are not supported or nurtured, their questions not welcomed, or their needs not met, they quickly learn to hide their gifts and suffer in silence.
+Because they are young and often have capacities beyond their years, the youngest gifted students have the most asynchronous development and can be the most vulnerable.
+When their gifts are not supported or nurtured, their questions not welcomed, or their needs not met, they quickly learn to hide their gifts and thus don't reach their full potential.

 Nueva is the ideal environment for children who love to learn and don’t want to hide it, a place where the gifts of mind and spirit are cultivated in an inspirational environment of mutual respect.

-We understand that giftedness is more than intellect: Nueva teachers are experts in feeding the needs of gifted learners for intellectual challenge while addressing their social-emotional and physical needs.
+We understand that giftedness is more than intellect: Nueva teachers are experts in feeding students' need for intellectual challenge while addressing their social-emotional and physical needs.
 Our Lower School program is designed to teach to their many strengths as well as their growing edges, providing a level of differentiation unavailable in a traditional school environment.

 The Nueva Way at the Lower School